 Woah, relax, Carbon Express!
-Take it easy!
+Take it down a notch!
 How on earth are you going to top those names when you've got to create new products?

 ANARCHY ARROWS!
 APOCALYPSE ARROWS!
 NUCLEAR WINTER ARROWS!

 OK.
-The last—and most important—characteristic of Carbon Express is that they are top notch quality.
-They fly like bullets and they're usually straight as can be.
-Their straightness tolerance is usually within 1/10,000th of an inch—think about that for a second: that's incredible.
+The last—and most important—characteristic of Carbon Express is that they are, in my experience, top notch quality.
+Their straightness tolerance from arrow to arrow is usually within 1/10,000th of an inch, and when you stop to think about that for a second, it's incredible.
 That's a miracle of modern science.
 With precision like that, you're within the top .0001% of archers ever to carry a bow.